MCERQUA/C10-Insurance/scripts/new-images/README.md

 - All images are optimized for web performance
 - WebP format provides better compression while maintaining quality
 - JPEG fallbacks are created for browser compatibility
+- All output files go directly to `/src/images/` (no subdirectories)